nairs22/MachineLearning/README.md

 # MachineLearning
-This repository contains all my learnings in ML domain!
+This repository contains all my ML learnings!